 To see these search strategies in action, watch this video.

-Another search strategy for difficult or missing relatives involves typing in a first name while living the surname filed blank.
-You also need to add additional biographical details such as birth date and place.
+Another search strategy for difficult or missing relatives involves typing in a first name while leaving the surname field blank.
+You must also add biographical details such as birth date and place.

 For my search parameters, I used: